 The blue line in the graph below clearly shows sea level as rising, while the upward curve suggests sea level is rising faster as time goes on.
 The upward curve agrees with global temperature trends and with the accelerating melting of ice in Greenland and other places.

-Because the behavior of sea level is such an important signal for tracking climate change, skeptics seize on the sea level record in an effort to cast doubt on this evidence.
+Because sea level behavior is such an important signal for tracking climate change, skeptics seize on the sea level record in an effort to cast doubt on this evidence.
 Sea level bounces up and down slightly from year to year so it's possible to cherry-pick data falsely suggesting the overall trend is flat, falling or linear.
 You can try this yourself.
 Starting with two closely spaced data points on the graph below, lay a straight-edge between them and notice how for a short period of time you cancreate almost any slope you prefer, simply by being selective about what data points you use.
 Now choose data points farther apart.
 Notice that as your selected data points cover more time, the more your mini-graph reflects the big picture.
 The lesson?
 Always look at all the data, don't be fooled by selective presentations.

 graph from Church 2008